On Yau's Theorem for Asymptotically Conical Orbifolds: Introduction

 The problem of finding canonical K\"ahler metrics on K\"ahler manifolds has been a fruitful direction of research in complex geometry.
 It is natural to consider the same problem for orbifolds, not just for the extra degree of generality, but also because the study of such problems on orbifolds can be helpful to the same problem on manifolds (see for example \cite{gk} and the gluing construction of \cite{rs}).
 Moreover, in the program of mirror symmetry, it is already well-known that orbifolds can arise as the mirrors of manifolds, and hence the study of their complex geometry merits at least as much concern as that of manifolds.

 This paper concerns itself with the problem of finding canonical metrics on non-compact K\"ahler orbifolds $(\mathcal{X}, \omega)$ that are ``asymptotically conical'' in the sense that away from some compact set the orbifold is isomorphic to a K\"ahler cone in such a way that the difference between the two K\"ahler structures decays rapidly.
-In particular, just as in the setting of compact setting \cite{faulk}, one can search in a fixed K\"ahler class for a K\"ahler metric on $\mathcal{X}$ with a prescribed Ricci form, and it is well-known that the existence of such a metric is equivalent to the existence of a smooth solution $\varphi$ to the following complex Monge-Amp\'ere equation
+In particular, just as in the setting of compact setting \cite{faulk}, one can search in a fixed K\"ahler class for a K\"ahler metric on $\mathcal{X}$ with a prescribed Ricci form, and it can be shown that the existence of such a metric is implied by the existence of a smooth solution $\varphi$ to the following complex Monge-Amp\'ere equation

 where, here, $n$ is the complex dimension of $\mathcal{X}$ and $F$ is a smooth fixed function on $\mathcal{X}$, satisfying some possibly non-trivial conditions in order for the equation to admit any solutions at all.
 In the compact setting, integrating this equation over the orbifold shows that $F$ must have average value zero.
 In the asymptotically conical case, however, it is natural in addition to require $F$ to satisfy some decay condition (so that one can integrate the equation over both sides).
 In particular, we could ask that $F$ decay at least as fast as $\rho^\beta$ for some weight $\beta < 0$, where $\rho$ is a radius function defined on the underlying asymptotically conical orbifold.
 Let us write $C_\beta^\infty(\mathcal{X})$ for the space of smooth functions on $\mathcal{X}$ decaying at least as fast as $\rho^\beta$ (together with their derivatives).
 (See Definition \ref{defn:AC} and the discussion that follows for a precise definition of $C_\beta^\infty(\mathcal{X})$.)
 Then with this convention, whenever $F$ belongs to $C_\beta^\infty(\mathcal{X})$, we would expect to seek solutions $\varphi$ belonging to $C_{\beta + 2}^\infty(\mathcal{X})$ (heuristically because taking two derivatives amounts to increasing the decay rate by an order of exactly two).